Dr. Sophie Schweizer-Schubert

 Ever since I can remember, I’ve been very curious about the biological and psychosocial processes that occur in people.
 Simply said, I want to understand how hormones affect us, how our behavior affects our hormones, what dealing with various types of people does to us, how our behavior affects other people and their hormone level and how all of these things are connected.

 Over the years it became increasingly important to me to put my expertise as a scientist into practice for my patients.
 I continue to enjoy sharing my knowledge both internationally and in my home country of Germany, be it with students, colleagues at congresses or educational events, or even in radio and television.
-For example, I teach courses in psychoneuroendocrinology and medical psychology to medical students as well as to physicians in medical specialist training.
-Advanced training courses for colleagues in sexual medicine are also planned at the Institute for Sex Research.
+For example, I teach courses in psychoneuroendocrinology and medical psychology to medical students at Heidelberg University as well as to physicians in medical specialist training, and also for health care professionals in sexual medicine at the Institute for Sexual Research.
 But first and foremost, you – or you and your partner as a couple – should benefit from choosing me as your therapist.
 It is my goal to help you achieve well-being within yourself and with your fellow human beings (like your partner) and once again experience joy in your life.